Dcbate/Oracle/documentation/Docker.md

 ## Key Docker Concepts

-- **Containers**: Lightweight units that package an application and its dependencies.
+- **Containers**: Lightweight units that package an application and its dependencies -  A Running Image
 - **Images**: Read-only templates used to create containers, built from **Dockerfiles**.
 - **Dockerfile**: A text file containing instructions to build a Docker image.